 As for religion, he cannot reconcile it with common sense.
 He is unable to believe that God could become a man and dwell among men, or that, if He had a son, He could subject him to terrible ill-treatment as a means of expiating the sins of the world.
 Admittedly, he is vague on these questions, but although he does perhaps believe in God, he cannot think of Him as one thinks of a human personality and so, as religion seems to demand of him that he should so think, he has given up thinking of it at all.
 Science, also, is something that he has considered to be equally beyond his ken.
 And yet now that he hears of Christian Science, the need to get his own thoughts about God more clearly defined is become urgent.
 It is to the average man, therefore, that these explanations are addressed.

-Now, Religion and Science are most irreconcilable when they are most dogmatic, for dogma is a veritable Pandora box of misunderstandings, and if these two methods of approach to reality are ever to find favour with the average man, by appealing to his reason and conscience, as they must in order that the prophecy "they shall all know me (God) from the least of them to the greatest of them" may be fulfilled, it is essential that there should be absolute honesty and an avoidance of dogma on both sides.
+Now, Religion and Science are most irreconcilable when they are most dogmatic, for dogma is a veritable Pandora box of misunderstandings, and if these two methods of approach to reality are ever to find favour with the average man, by appealing to his reason and conscience, as they must in order that the prophecy "they shall all know me (God), from the least of them unto the greatest of them" may be fulfilled, it is essential that there should be absolute honesty and an avoidance of dogma on both sides.
 We find a splendid example of such honesty, on the one hand, in the frank admission of Professor Poynting in his address before the British Association: "We must confess," he said, "that physical laws have greatly fallen off in dignity.
 We can only now assign to them the humble rank of mere descriptions, often erroneous, of similarities which we believe we have observed."

 No lesser degree of honesty and humility must be looked for on the part of the Idealist.
 He must not lay down the law either, and if it is the part of the Physicist to prove by his methods the unreliable and lawless character of the testimony of the senses, it should surely be the part of the Idealist to restore the kingdom to Israel, by proving in his life that he has the understanding of the only true and eternal law-giver, the divine Principle, or infinite Mind, God.
 If he turns to Christian Science, he will gain this understanding and he will find there that Religion and Science are become reconciled and intelligible to all, for as St. Paul says "other foundation can no man lay than that is laid, which is Jesus Christ."